awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	aws autoscaling put-scheduled-update-group-action --cli-input-json file://asg-scheduled-scaling.json
 	```

-1. Browse to the Auto Scaling console at [https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scheduled scaling action.
+1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scheduled scaling action.
 Wait for the time you chose, and take a look at the instances it has deployed.

-1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/deployments](https://console.aws.amazon.com/codesuite/codedeploy/deployments) to monitor your application deployment.
+1. Browse to the [AWS CodeDeploy console](https://console.aws.amazon.com/codesuite/codedeploy/deployments) to monitor your application deployment.
 Notice that CodeDeploy will automatically deploy the application to new instances launched by the auto scaling group.

 ### 12\.
 Dynamically scale the application with an automatic scaling policy